Tag Archives: Point Of View

 Cynicism and Reservation towards Authority

-There are now two-thirds in the family that more or less tell me I should not bitch so much about cops, politicians and consorts.
+There are now two-thirds of the family that more or less tell me I should not bitch so much about cops, politicians, and consorts.

 The example I have in mind is a remark that I have made probably more than once when I see some cops pulling over an old lady for some little traffic violation: feeling much safer now that those cops handled another hardened criminal and rid the streets of her!